Claim: Shoppers pitch in to buy food for a woman who was embarrassed over using a welfare card at a grocery store.

-Origins: We first encountered this story (which has since come to us bearing such titles as "Never Judge," "Never Judge Anyone," "And We Have Problems?," and "Think Before We Speak") in May 2008.
-Its actual name is "The Generous One" and it was penned by Roger Dean Kiser in 2007 and appeared in his 2008 self-published collection of stories Helping Our Fellowman.
+Origins: We first encountered this story (which has since come to us under such headings as "Never Judge," "Never Judge Anyone," "Think Before We Speak," and "And We Have Problems?") about grocery shoppers pitching in to buy food for a woman who was embarrassed over using a welfare card at a grocery store in May 2008.
+Its true title is "The Generous One," and it was penned by Roger Dean Kiser in 2007 and appeared in his 2008 self-published collection of short stories, Helping Our Fellowman.

-Confirming or debunking the tale is difficult given that we've yet to be able to contact its author and it lacks any contextual clues: The account does not identify anyone by name, nor does it include any details about when or where the incident might have happened.
+Confirming or debunking the tale is difficult given that we've been unable to contact its author, and the text itself lacks any contextual clues: The account does not identify anyone by name, nor provide any details about time and place.
 The most that can be gleaned from the text in that regard is that the described incident purportedly took place in an unnamed grocery store in an unknown town sometime within the last several years.

-A few things in the story do give pause, however.
-The embarrassed woman's situation comes to light only because a few minutes after she flees
+A few aspects of the story indicate that it is the product of creative writing and not an account of a real-life incident, though.
+First, the embarrassed woman's situation comes to light only because a few minutes after she flees

-the establishment, for no explained reason a man who knows not only the details of her life's circumstances but also where she lives (a detail key to the plot, if the groceries and a generous check are to be delivered to her) fortuitously comes bursting into the store looking for her.
+the establishment, a young man who knows not only the details of her life's circumstances but also where she lives (a detail key to the plot, if the groceries and a generous check are to be delivered to her) fortuitously comes bursting into the store looking for her, for no explained reason.

-A single parent in the U.S. Armed Forces about to deploy overseas has to show that provisions have been made for the care of his or her children while away, which is done by filing a family care plan with his or her unit.
-This plan designates a guardian with power of attorney for that soldier's children, describes financial arrangements for their care, and includes a will.
+Finally, the story leaves unexplained how the misjudged young woman ended up having custody of her deceased brother's three children.
+Single parents in the U.S. Armed Forces about to deploy overseas have to show that they have made provisions for the care of their children while they are away, which is done by filing a family care plan with their unit.
+This plan designates a guardian with power of attorney for their children, describes financial arrangements for the children's care, and includes a will.

-Given the lack of checkable details plus some underlying questions with the tale's plot, at this point we're marking the story as "legend," but we wouldn't be at all surprised if it turned out to be wholly a work of fiction.
-Which is not to say the piece doesn't serve to make a valid point about the folly of making snap judgments about people, or that those who take inspiration from it are wrong to do so.
+Given the lack of checkable details plus some underlying questions about the tale's plot, we've marked this story as "legend" but suspect it to be wholly a work of fiction.
+(It was published in a book of "short stories," after all, not a book of "heartwarming true-life incidents.")
+Which is not to say the piece doesn't serve to make a valid point about the folly of making snap judgments about people, or that those who take inspiration from the tale are wrong to do so.
 The ability of a story to cause people to examine their own hearts and possibly change behaviors on the basis of what they find isn't dependent on the story's being a faithful account of an actual incident; all that matters is that it move the person towards a more charitable outlook.